zhanrnl/cs229-project/proposal.md

 experiment further.

-We think it'd be most interesting to try unsupervised learning, especially on countries whose popular music may seem especially similar to the average American. *k*-means seems like a good idea.
+We think it'd be most interesting to try unsupervised learning, especially on countries whose pop music may seem especially similar to the average American. *k*-means seems like a good idea.
 We've also heard things about convolutional neural nets, so maybe we'll try some of those?